-- 1. To consolidate and expand the learning of Module 1 in the areas of knowledge, skills, self awareness, self-in-context and ethics. - 2.
+- 1. To consolidate and expand the learning of Module 1 in the areas of knowledge, skills, self-awareness, self-in-context and ethics. - 2.
 To place the practice component within a structure of beginnings, middles & endings. - 3.
 To explore the processes and elements of a beginning phase in the counselling approach. - 4.
 To introduce participants to some experiences, tasks and skills of a middle phase in the counselling approach. - 5.
 To deepen participants' understanding of a middle phase in the counselling approach with particular reference to the process of change, the process of negotiating goals and the skills of challenging. - 6.
 To introduce participants to the idea of endings as a necessary and important phase in the counselling approach. - 7.
 To encourage participants to become more aware of the influence of their motives and values in the context of the helping process. - 8.
 To explore the concept and importance of boundaries as the ethical framework for safe practice. - 9.
 To enable participants to integrate the learning in this Module, practise it and evaluate their practice.

 - 1. Be able to discuss the concepts of beginnings, middles and endings and the differences between them in a counselling approach. - 2.
 Be able to identify how feelings are communicated and responded to within a counselling approach. - 3.
 Be able to explain the ways in which the ethical framework is necessary for safe practice. - 4.
-Be able to identify the boundary issues that arise when using a counselling approach in their own work context as well as those which arise in their own life context. - 5.
-Be able to describe at a basic level the concept of change in the context of a counselling approach and the factors which facilitate and inhibit this process.
+Be able to identify the boundary issues that arise when using a counselling approach in their own work context as well as those which arise in their own life context.

-- Be able to explain the meaning of sexuality for themselves and others, the ways in which awareness of their own sexuality has increased and the importance of sexuality when using the counselling approach. - 2.
-Be able to identify the ways in which their motives and values in themselves as listeners has increased. - 3.
-Be able to identify the nature of group/social behaviour and the need for consistent reflective practice. - 4.
-Be able to identify the ways in which their motives and values as listeners influence the helping process.
+- 5. Be able to describe at a basic level the concept of change in the context of a counselling approach and the factors which facilitate and inhibit this process. - 6.
+Be able to explain the meaning of sexuality for themselves and others, the ways in which awareness of their own sexuality has increased and the importance of sexuality when using the counselling approach. - 7.
+Be able to identify ways in which awareness of their own motives and values has increased and to reflect on how these can influence the helping process. - 8.
+Be able to reflect on how people interact in a group. - 9.
+Be able to reflect on the need for consistent reflective practice when using a counselling approach.